ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - JVM based libraries (RWeka, OpenNLP) can provide some very useful functions but it comes at a price.
 In a restricted environment like ShinyApps it can be a deal breaker.
 - Some libraries which had beeen proven to be useful: [`stringi`](http://www.rexamine.com/resources/stringi/),  [Hadleyverse](http://adolfoalvarez.cl/the-hitchhikers-guide-to-the-hadleyverse/) tools ([`data.table`](http://cran.r-project.org/web/packages/data.table/index.html) in particular), [`hash`](http://cran.r-project.org/web/packages/hash/index.html).
 - Most likely more trouble than it's worth: [`tm`](http://cran.r-project.org/web/packages/tm/index.html), [`RWeka`](http://cran.r-project.org/web/packages/RWeka/index.html).
 These are good packages but simply not well suited to Capstone specific workload.
+- While you can use any tools you want to process input data and build your model the final project must be deployed on shinyapps.io.
+Running external code on ShinyApps is possible, but may violate [Terms of Use](http://www.rstudio.com/products/shiny-apps-terms-of-use/) and makes debugging even harder.
+Kepp that in mind before you decide to use your-favorite-language.

 ## Common problems and troubleshooting